hbarteejr/ETL-Project-2020/README.md

 * **T**ransform: what data cleaning or transformation was required.
 * **L**oad: the final database, tables/collections, and why this was chosen.

-Report will be uploaded and submit a link to Bootcampspot.